clouedoc/AutoSQLi/README.md

 Today, we are at 15 stars, and got our first pull request.
 The number of cloners and unique viewers is decreasing with the time, but I noticed that someone followed a link from `web.telegram.org`.
 Well, those referer statistics are cool.
 I also finished implementing WhatWaf :)

+### 2018-05-12

+As of today, there is 21 stargazers.
+In fact there is only 4 unique cloners, so I'm wondering if the peoples who stars this repo aren't compulsive-stargazers.
+NO OFFENSES MEANT :), please, put a star on this repo, I like it.
+The save system got completly modified, because the old one was pretty random.
+The code now have debugging facilities ( a --debug switch ).
+It can dork and automatically WAF websites.
+That's all.
+Damn, creating a piece of glue is quite hard :)